 Starting of The Project In The Business Case

-The business has assigned a new experience project manager to oversee the business expansion.
+The business has assigned a new, experienced project manager to oversee the business expansion.
 Let’s call him Bob.
 Bob had loads of experience in his life, and he knows that it would be wise to start with the business requirement because if you start with product requirements, you might be wasting your time.
-If the solution does not integrate into business well, there is no use of the solution, or it will be very costly, and profit margins will be lower.
+If the solution does not integrate into the business well, there is no use of the solution, or it will be very costly, and profit margins will be lower.

 How To Gathering Requirements?

 Bob’s project team is ready and buzzing.
-He asked them to go and discover what business needs the project will be addressing.
+He asked them to go and discover what business needs the project would address.

 Naturally, a leading business analyst (call him Mark) will conduct interviews, research and workshops with key stakeholders to gather business needs (a.k.a. requirement elicitation).

-Now, it is time to categorise them into a clear document to ensure it makes sense, and the solution will combine well with business (a.k.a.
+Now, it is time to categorise them into a clear document to ensure it makes sense and the solution will combine well with business (a.k.a.
 Requirement Analysis).
-Later Mark and Bob will use requirements in Business Case to get senior management approvals.
+Later Mark and Bob will use requirements in Business Cases to get senior management approvals.